suvradip/dev_centre_docs/exporting-charts/using-fusionexport/installation/add-language-sdks.md

 breadcrumb: [["Home", "/"], ["Add Language SDKs"]]
 ---

-The FusionExport Language SDKs are tools for creating and managing the FusionExport system from various supported languages for direct export integration in your application.
+The FusionExport Language SDKs are tools for interacting with FusionExport Service from various supported languages for direct export integration in your application.
 It works with the FusionExport Service based on simple APIs.

 ## Installation and basic usage guide for all the language SDKs